-- 1. Add the appropriate amount of acid to about 1/3 of the required amount of distilled or deionized water. - 2.
+- 1. Add the appropriate amount of acid to about $\frac{2}{3}$ of the required amount of distilled or deionized water. - 2.
 Always add acid to water!
 Never add water to concentrated acids.
 The acid may splatter and generate acidic steam. - 3.
-Always use borosilicate glassware. - 4.
+Always use borosilicate (e.g., Pyrex®) glassware. - 4.
 Stir to mix the solution. - 5.
 Once the solution has cooled to ambient temperature, dilute the solution to the proper volume with water. - 6.
-Use a volumetric flask for extra precision. - 7.
-When diluting sulfuric acid, place the borosilicate beaker or flask in an ice bath.
+Use a volumetric flask for accuracy if needed.

+7. When diluting sulfuric acid, place the borosilicate beaker or flask in an ice bath.
 The heat of dilution of sulfuric acid is very high and may melt plastic containers or crack non-borosilicate glassware.